Horticultural

 Section C - COMMUNITY ENGAGEMENT

-Class 23 – Exhibit Title : “A scarecrow” , have fun and build a scarecrow of any theme or design , using any recycled items . you must be able to attach your scarecrow to a pole or chair that will be provided for you on the day of exhibiting.
+Class 23 – Exhibit Title: “A scarecrow”, have fun and build a scarecrow of any theme or design, using any recycled items you must be able to exhibit your scarecrow stood or seated at a chair, the chair and pole will be provided for you on the day of

-PLEASE CONFIRM CHAIR OR POLE ON YOUR ENTRY FORM.
+PLEASE SPECIFY IF YOU NEED A POLE OR CHAIR ON YOUR ENTRY FORM.
+CHAIR OR POLE ON YOUR ENTRY FORM.

 Classes 24-26